MateuszDabrowski/elquent/README.md

 - RegEx work automator
 - Allows user to automatically swap Eloqua Form in Landing Page
 - Allows to use built-in landing page templates for quick deployment
+- Creates blindform for confirmation-ty-lp and automatically impelements it
 - Built-in wizard creating all Landing Pages required for campaign
 - Cleans code, appends snippets, changes form code